BinSigma/BinClone/BinClone Installation/readme.txt

 Step 2: Populate assembly files into CSDataBase

-2.1 - Edit CloneSearcher\AssemblyToDB.bat.
+2.1 - Edit BinClone\AssemblyToDB.bat.
 Replace "<DB_PWD>" with the database password specified in Step 1.1.

-2.2 - Execute CloneSearcher\AssemblyToDB.bat to run a test case.
+2.2 - Execute BinClone\AssemblyToDB.bat to run a test case.
 By default, it will run TestCaseA.
 Alternatively, you can change the parameters as follows.

 	2.2.1: <DB_PWD>: database password